-General Meetings of shareholders are convened by the Board of Directors by way of a notice in the Swiss Official Gazette of Commerce and by way of letters to the shareholders listed in the share register at least 20 calendar days before the relevant meeting.
-The convocation of a General Meeting may also be requested by one or more shareholders who together represent at least 5% of the share capital or votes.
+General Meetings of shareholders are convened by the Board of Directors by way of a single announcement pursuant to § 37 of the Articles of Association at least 20 calendar days before the relevant meeting.
+The convocation of a General Meeting may be requested by one or more shareholders who together represent at least 5% of the share capital or votes.